tchoo-oracle/jms-livelabs-staging-developer/java-management/deploy-a-java-application/deploy-a-java-application.md

 ## Task 1: Create a Compute Instance

-1. Sign in to the Oracle Cloud Console as an administrator using the credentials provided by Oracle, as described in [Signing into the Console](https://docs.oracle.com/en-us/iaas/Content/GSG/Tasks/signingin.htm).
+1. Sign in to the Oracle Cloud Console as an administrator using the credentials provided by Oracle, as described in [Sign In for the First Time](https://docs.oracle.com/en-us/iaas/Content/GSG/Tasks/signingin.htm).
 &nbsp;

 2. Use the **Create a VM Instance** wizard to create a new compute instance.
 The wizard does several things when installing the instance.